HCRG

 • Do I get a copy of my consent form?

-Once you have submitted the consent you will receive an email to let you know we have received it.
+Yes.
+Once you have submitted the consent you will receive an email to let you know we have received it and a PDF copy of the form that you have completed.

 • How do I raise a technical support request?